 - Increases dilution if exercised

 When discussing a venture debt deal, consider what the most important aspects of the deal are to you.
 If the interest rate is your top priority, it may be beneficial to leverage the use of warrants for a lower cost of capital deal.
 Alternatively, if minimizing dilution is your highest priority, issuing a warrant may not make sense for your company.

 Does Novel use warrants?

 Roughly half of Novel’s deals include warrants.
-While warrants can extend up to 20%, warrant coverage at Novel ranges from 0.25%-1%.
-The incorporation of warrants in a deal can allow for flexibility on other aspects of a deal, such as the royalty rate or repayment cap.
+While a warrant can extend up to 20%, coverage at Novel ranges from 0.25%-1%.
+The incorporation of a warrant in a deal can allow for flexibility on other aspects of a deal, such as the royalty rate or repayment cap.